SaraRasoulian/DotNet-WebAPI-Sample/README.md

 #### 3. Run the migrations

-Open `Loyalty.sln` file in visual studio, then in package manager console tab, run:
+Open `CustomerLoyalty.sln` file in visual studio, then in package manager console tab, run:

 ```
 update-database